MDSplus EPICS interface

 casmds <experiment_name> <shot> [append]

 When started, the server scans the pulse file in order to find the defined tag names.
-It is expected that data associated with a single process variable will be contained in a subtree whose root has an associated tag corresponding to the name of the Process Variable.
-The only mandatory data item for this subtree is VAL, i.e. the data item containing the actual value of the corresponding PV.
-If the usage of node VAL is TEXT, the PV will be exported as a text PV (and in this case its value is always overwritten), otherwise it is exported as a numeric PV.
+It is expected that data associated with a single process variable will be contained in a subtree.
+The only mandatory data item for this subtree are PV_NAME containing the name of the Process Variable and VAL, containing the actual value of the corresponding PV.
+If the usage of node VAL is TEXT, the PV will be exported as a text PV, otherwise it is exported as a numeric PV.
 The other (optional) nodes of the subtree associated with a given Process Variable are:

 - DIMS: specifies whether the numeric PV is a scalar or a (multidimensional) array.
 It is an integer array: if empty or missing, the PV is assumed to be scalar, otherwise it contains for each dimension the corresponding number of elements